polycube-network/polycube/Documentation/cubes.rst

   polycubectl <service name> add <cube name> type=<hook point>

-For example if you want to create an instance of the router service and attach it to the XDP_SKB hook point:
+For example if you want to create an instance of the router service working with the XDP_SKB hook point:

 ::

   polycubectl router add r1 type=XDP_SKB

-By default, a service is attached to ``TC``.
+By default, a service is instantiated in ``TC`` mode.

 .. _span-mode: